kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

               cpu: "150m"
               memory: "100Mi"
 ```

-The suffix of the CPU limit `m` stands for "thousandth of a core".
+Note that finally we have set the resource limits for a Deployment as well.
+The suffix of the CPU limit "m" stands for "thousandth of a core".
 Thus `150m` equals 15% of a single CPU core (`150/1000=0,15`).

-Note that finally we have set the resource limits for a Deployment as well
+The service looks completely familiar by now.

 **service.yaml**